Dannii Minogue: Media portrayal and other activities

-Throughout her career, Minogue has often been compared with her sister, Kylie, whose career has been considerably more successful.
+Throughout her career, Minogue has often been compared with her sister, Kylie, whose career has been more successful.
 Referring to the comparison, Minogue said: "[I]t is hard to be compared all the time to Kylie.
 On the other hand, however, people will always try to compare you to somebody.
 Look at Britney and Christina."
 In an interview with Elle in April 2009, Kylie criticised X Factor judge Louis Walsh for his jibes at her sister: "I'm so proud of my sister and it annoys the hell out of me when comparisons between us are made.
-In England you lot don't know where she came from.
+In the UK, you lot don't know where she came from.
 She was on TV every week from 7 years old.
 It makes it harder for her when she gets Louis Walsh's rather pathetic jibes – one of which is she hasn't had a hit record and that's just not true."
 She also denied rumours that she did not get along with Cheryl Cole and that she had referred to former judge Sharon Osbourne as "so cheap".

-Minogue has performed multiple times at the Sydney Gay and Lesbian Mardi Gras and the London nightclub G-A-Y. She credits her gay following for much of her success, commenting that gay culture has "always been a part of [her] music".
+Like her sister, Minogue has a sizeable gay following and has performed multiple times at the Sydney Gay and Lesbian Mardi Gras and the London nightclub G-A-Y. She credits her gay following for much of her success, commenting that gay culture has "always been a part of [her] music".
 Minogue openly supports gay rights causes for social equality and believes that same-sex marriages should be accepted by all governments.

 Minogue is an ambassador for the Terrence Higgins Trust, an organisation that works to increase awareness of AIDS.
 She joined the charity in hope that her endorsement would encourage people to discuss safe sex and the disease more openly.
 In 2004 she posed nude, wrapped only in a red ribbon, to promote World AIDS Day in Australia and the UK.
 She has long been a supporter of breast cancer research and in August 2008 became an ambassador for the Olivia Newton-John Cancer and Wellness Centre Appeal.